 I am also hard at work at acquiring more inventory, besides what excellent material I received from Bill.
 That said, if you have any interest in selling part or all of your collection, please contact me.
 I see myself mostly as a caretaker of these items, a conduit from one collector to another.
 My prices will always be fair and honestly measured.

 If you’d like, please follow me on Facebook at The Druids’ Cache.
 There are links to both pages at the bottom of this website.
-I will post new items for sale, upcoming shows, and other relevant information on these platforms.
-The website itself will not launch until after Bill’s 100th list, as it wouldn’t be very sporting to steal his well-deserved thunder.
-I will, of course, keep updating you as appropriate via email.
+I will post new items for sale, upcoming shows, and other relevant information on this platform.

 If you have any questions for me, or would like to let me know what particular holes you have in your collection that need filling, please don’t hesitate to contact me at firstname.lastname@example.org, or call me at (773)580-8337.
 I look forward to getting to know as many of you as possible.